Freedom of religion in Singapore: Controversy over remarks by American preacher Lou Engle

 In March 2018, remarks by fundamentalist American preacher Lou Engle that were made at a three-day conference organised by Cornerstone Community Church created an uproar.
 Engle had addressed thousands attending the conference, saying, “The Muslims are taking over the south of Spain.
 But I had a dream, where I will raise up the church all over Spain to push back a new modern Muslim movement.”

-Cornerstone Community Church filed a police report against Rice Media, the online news startup that first reported the remarks.
-The church said the article was a “scurrilous attack” and that it had a “seditious tendency”.
+Cornerstone Community Church filed a police report against Rice Media, an online news startup that first reported the remarks.
+The church said the article was a "scurrilous attack" and that it had a “seditious tendency”.
 It also said the article contained serious allegations "that seek to, and has the effect of, stirring up religious tensions and promoting feelings of ill-will and hostility between Christians and Muslims".

 Yang Tuck Yoong, senior pastor of the church, later said Engle's remarks were "never meant to be an indictment against Muslims or the Muslim community in Spain as a whole.
 Instead, he was referring to the radical Islamic insurgency, including ISIS (Islamic State in Iraq and Syria) advances into that nation with intentions of pressing its brand of militant ideology.
 He expressed his apologies that the choice of words used might have caused unnecessary misunderstandings, as it had not been in his intention to do so."
 Engle did not comply with a request by the police department to return to Singapore to cooperate with investigations.
 Yang later met with the Mufti of Singapore and other Muslim community leaders to offer an apology.
 He said the church was unaware of Engle's controversial past and informed him that he would not be able to speak in Singapore in future.

 At an interfaith visit with a mosque months later, Yang said the church had tightened protocols and procedures to ensure "something like this never happens again".